kipochem/real-world-nuxt/README.md

 - in layout/default.vue, import the NavBar
 - in layout/default.vue, register the NavBar
 - in layout/default.vue, use the NavBar by adding it to the template

+# 6 Universal mode

+see explanation 0:31 - 4:11

+- build the nuxt app with 'npm run build' for production mode. nuxt creates a js-file for each page, splitting them this way into chunks and making initial load faster because only the needed js file will be loaded
+- start the production level app with 'npm start'
+  -- when loading the page with JS disabled, the pages will load anyway, because the HTML was rendered serverside and sent to the browser
+  -- once JS gets enabled. js gets loaded, vue instantiated and the page hydrated
+- smart prefetching: nuxt-links (in the template) only get loaded when they are visible on the page in the viewport, mean when the page is scrolled somewhere where the link is not visible, the correponding page is not fetched. once the page scrolls so the link is visible, it will automatically fetch the correponding page from the server